 6.5.1 Applicability to language

+The vulnerability of arrays indexed by enumerations discussed in TR 24772-1 clause 6.5 does not exist in Java since arrays in Java can only be indexed by int values.

+The vulnerabilities discussed in TR 24772-1 clause 6.5 do not exist in Java since the enumerator capability does not rely upon a user-provided encoding.
+The enumerator capability provided by Java has its own set of vulnerabilities, discussed here.

-The enum type in Java comprises a set of named integer constant values as in the example:
+The enum type in Java comprises a set of named discrete constant values as in the example:

 public enum Weekday {SUNDAY, MONDAY, TUESDAY, WEDNESDAY, THURSDAY, FRIDAY, SATURDAY};

 Each of the keywords must be unique.
+Enum constants are implicitly static and final and cannot be changed once created.

 The enum type in Java implicitly extends java.lang.Enum.
-Java enum types are much more powerful than most other languages.

-An enum declaration is implicitly final.
-The only exception is if it contains at least one enum constant that has a class body.
+The basic enum type in Java does not contain any public fields or any methods that change state, so the basic enum is immutable and cannot be changed.
+Thus, an enum declaration is implicitly final, except if it contains at least one enum constant that has a class body.

 A more extensive example from the Java Joda.org date and time classes provides an illustration of the associated methods for an enum: